alldaygzchen/angularOld/readme.md

   }
 ```

-- two way binding binds the event and output data of that element
+- two way binding binds the event and output data of that element itself
 - Directives are instruction of the dom

 ```